blowfishxyz/blowfish-frontend-monorepo/packages/api-client/README.md

 const client = createEvmClient({
     basePath: API_BASE_URL,
-    // Optional: Use a proxy server to not expose your API key on the client (see: https://docs.blowfish.xyz/docs/wallet-integration-guide#optional-proxy-server)
+    // Optional: It's highly encouraged to use a proxy server to not expose your API key on the client (see: https://docs.blowfish.xyz/docs/wallet-integration-guide#optional-proxy-server)
     apiKey: API_KEY,
     chainFamily: "ethereum",
     chainNetwork: "mainnet",